-But crime rates don't just obscure differences in reporting rates; they sometimes treat as identical crimes that turn out to be anything but.
-The Justice Department study shows that motor-vehicle theft is well documented, with 92% of successful thefts reported.
-FBI figures show that in both cities, about 15 cars are stolen per 1,000 residents.
+But crime rates don't just obscure differences in reporting rates; they somelimes treat as identical crimes that turn out to be anything but.
+The Justice Depart-ment study shows that motor-vehicle the[] is well documented, with 92% of successful thefts reported.
+FBI figures show that in both citles, about 15 cars are stolen per 1,000 residents.
+Why, then, does Alistate Insurance Co.